ramanathanMuthuraman/Notifier/README.md

 *cls*    :  Custom class to be added to the notifier

-*autoDismiss*   : Set auto dismiss to true, for closing the notifier automatically
+*manualDismiss*   : Set manaul dismiss to true, for closing the notifier manually

 # Demo
 [Click here] (http://rawgit.com/ramanathanmuthuraman/Notifier/master/index.html)